Parameters and duality for the metaplectic geometric Langlands theory: Jacquet functors for factorization gerbes

 admits a square root, to be denoted $\det_{\fn(P)}$, which is a $\BZ$-graded (and, in particular, $\BZ/2\BZ$-graded) factorization line bundle on $\Gr_P$, with the grading given by the map

 see Sects. \ref{sss:shift and sign} and \ref{sss:sq root}.

 \begin{rem} In fact, more is true: the construction of \cite[Sect.
-4]{BD2} defines a square root of $\det_\fg$ itself, again viewed as a graded factorization $\BZ/2\BZ$-graded line bundle, where the grading is given by the map
+4]{BD2} defines a square root of $\det_\fg$ itself, which is as a factorization $\BZ/2\BZ$-graded line bundle, where the grading is given by the map

 where $\pi_{1,\on{alg}}(G)\to \BZ/2\BZ$ is is the canonical map that fits into the diagram

 where $2\check\rho$ is the sum of positive roots. \end{rem}

 \sssec{} The graded line bundle $\det_{\fn(P)}$ is constructed as follows.
 For an $S$-point $(I,\CP_P,\CP_G|_{U_I}\simeq \CP^0_G|_{U_I})$ of $\Gr_P$ we set the value of $\det_{\fn(P)}$ on $S$ to be